tvolkirch/CardVault/README.md

 # Release Notes (in reverse order)

+- Refactored search overlay and search results as separate components

+- Added a top of page control (and made it accessible by keyboard) to reduce scrolling

+xxxxx

 - Refactored API as a separate component

 - Added Jest unit tests with mocked components and component snapshots